 Do not put up incorrect or made-up information:

 Always focus on providing the correct and true information on your resume.
 Recruiters enquire on the basis of whatever content you have written in your resume.
 If you are not fluent in speaking Japanese, do not mention it on your resume.
-The recruiters might find that particular information relevant to their requirements and might provide you some task related to that.
+The recruiters might find that particular information relevant to their requirements and might provide you with some task related to that.

 If you really want to bag that dream job, then these are the few mistakes you have to keep an eye on and avoid making them.
 Any mistake, big or small is powerful enough to get that rejection letter from the company and leave you disheartened.